Following these simple steps, you can help to ensure that you are making the right choice when selecting a Home Inspector.

 3. Be Sure To Obtain A Written Report

 Be sure that your Home Inspector provides a detailed written report, not a hand written checklist with stock responses that is given to you at the end of the inspection.
 A checklist can be difficult to interpret and to read, and may be void of many of the details and advice you need.
-A step up from this is a computer-generated report, which offers a combination of the checklist and a narrative reporting formats, and which includes specific comments to each home.
+A step up from this is a computer-generated report, which offers a comprehensive narrative reporting formats, and which includes specific comments to each home.

 An Inspection Report should encompass these basic components for all comments: